Scirra/Spell-Caster-TypeScript/README.md

+# This repository is now archived

+Construct used to require using an external editor for TypeScript coding, and that meant TypeScript examples like this had to be used externally too.
+Therefore this example was provided on GitHub instead of inside the editor as one of the built-in examples.
+However in 2025 [Construct added built-in support for TypeScript](https://www.construct.net/en/blogs/construct-official-blog-1/construct-built-in-support-1894), which meant this example could now be provided inside the editor as a built-in example.
+[Click here to open the Spell Caster TypeScript example inside Construct](https://editor.construct.net/#open=spell-caster-code-ts).
+This makes this repository redundant, and so it has been archived.
+The existing code and readme are provided for archival reasons only, but note that any future updates will be made only to the built-in example, so the code here may eventually go out of date.

 # Spell Caster TypeScript
 This is the [Spell Caster Code](https://editor.construct.net/#open=spell-caster-code) Construct example, which is originally written in JavaScript, but ported to [TypeScript](https://www.typescriptlang.org/).
 It serves to demonstrate how TypeScript can be used for writing code in Construct.